spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-postmoogle.md

 - The `ensure-matrix-users-created` playbook tag makes the playbook automatically create a user account of the bridge's bot.

-- The shortcut commands with `just` program are also available: `just install-all` or `just setup-all`
+- The shortcut commands with the [`just` program](just.md) are also available: `just install-all` or `just setup-all`

   `just install-all` is useful for maintaining your setup quickly when its components remain unchanged.
 If you adjust your `vars.yml` to remove other components, you'd need to run `just setup-all`, or these components will still remain installed.
-For more information about `just` shortcuts, take a look at this page: [Running `just` commands](just.md)

 - If you change the bridge's bot password (`matrix_postmoogle_password` in your `vars.yml` file) subsequently, the bot user's credentials on the homeserver won't be updated automatically.
 If you'd like to change the bot user's password, use a tool like [synapse-admin](configuring-playbook-synapse-admin.md) to change it, and then update `matrix_postmoogle_password` to let the bot know its new password.